with Marianne Weems

 - Conceive possibilities for how these ideas impact their role as makers and discover avenues for future work.

-Image: Marianne Weems, The Builders Association, Continuous City (2012)
+Image: Marianne Weems, The Builders Association, Elements of Oz (2019)